 Omega-3 fatty acids (EPA and DHA) have many health benefits for mother and baby.
 They are polyunsaturated (“good”) fats that are essential in the diet or via supplementation since the human body cannot make them.
 They are important for vision and nerve development in the baby, and may decrease the incidence of allergies in babies and increase birth weight.
 For the Mom, they can help prevent pre-term labor, decrease the risk of pre-eclampsia and the risk for postpartum depression.
 Moms can become depleted in Omega 3’s when the baby uses them for nervous system development and/or when they are used to form breast milk after birth.
 After giving birth, consider having nursery ottoman glider.
 Its padded seating is made from 100% polyester and has a solid wood frame.
 This product can make you and your baby glide in comfort.
 This is why it is important for Moms to get at least 220 mg of each EPA and DHA during the prenatal, pregnancy, and postnatal time periods.
 They are found in anchovies, herring, sardines, salmon, and tuna, but since many of these fish contain mercury, it may be easier to get Omega 3’s from a supplement.
-I have always taken 2000 mg per day since Omega’s have so many health benefits, such as heart disease prevention, decreased period cramps and osteoporosis risk, reduced inflammation (great to reduce post-workout soreness and achieve glowing skin), improved cognitive function, and increased fertility.
+I have always taken 2000 mg per day since Omega’s have so many health benefits, such as heart disease prevention, decreased period cramps and osteoporosis risk, reduced inflammation great to reduce post-workout soreness and achieve glowing skin, but for this last one it is still necessary to use Organic Skincare Online products as well.